-TfL Rail performed very well compared to other L&SE TOCs, and had a better performance compared to the previous quarter (Q3 2016-17) and the same period a year ago.
+TfL Rail performed very well compared to other L&SE TOCs.
+RTA was lower than previous quarter (Q1 2017-18) but higher than the same period a year ago (Q2 2016-17).

 Graph 36 TfL Rail percentage of RTA

 Cancellations and significant lateness (CaSL)